 Adobe Flash Player plug-in is pretty much required to view most videos and rich media content available on the web.
 While a small number of videos on video streaming services like YouTube will play using HTML5 in supported browsers, the number is pretty small.

 Windows 8 and above versions of Windows ship with Adobe Flash Player for Internet Explorer browser.
-That is, you don’t need to manually install Adobe Flash in Windows 8, Windows 8.1 or Windows 10 in order to watch Flash contents in Internet Explorer browser.
-However, you may need to update the Flash Player to the latest version to be able watch videos and other rich media contents.
+That is, you don’t need to manually install Adobe Flash in Windows 8, Windows 8.1, or Windows 10 in order to watch Flash content in the Internet Explorer browser.
+However, you may need to update the Flash Player to the latest version to be able to watch videos and other rich media content.

 To enable Flash Player

-Step 1: Open Internet Explorer browser, click the small Tools (Gear icon) located upper-right of the browser (just below the caption buttons) and then click Manage add-ons option to open Manage Add-ons dialog.
+Step 1: Open the Internet Explorer browser, click the small Tools (Gear icon) located upper-right of the browser (just below the caption buttons), and then click the Manage add-ons option to open the Manage Add-ons dialog.

 To check if Flash Player is installed and enabled

 Step 1: Visit this page of Adobe in your Internet Explorer.

 Step 2: Scroll down the page to see the following animation and confirm that the Adobe Flash Player is installed and working fine.
 And if the animation is not working, please make sure that the installed version of Flash is the latest version.

 If you’re still having issues, try disabling ActiveX Controls.